Designing a Holistic Path to Pain Understanding

 Bringing Holistic and Medical Care Together

 The goal was to design a treatment feature that empowers people with chronic pain to better understand and manage their symptoms through clear insights and accessible tools.
-We focused on simplifying the interface, improving readability, and weaving both holistic and medical perspectives into the treatment feature.
+My team and I focused on simplifying the interface, improving readability, and weaving both holistic and medical perspectives into the treatment feature.
 The result is a supportive, research-informed experience that helps users identify their pain triggers, track progress, and make more confident health decisions.

 The goal was to design a treatment feature that empowers people with chronic pain to better understand and manage their symptoms through clear insights and accessible tools.
-We focused on simplifying the interface, improving readability, and weaving both holistic and medical perspectives into the treatment feature.
+My team and I focused on simplifying the interface, improving readability, and weaving both holistic and medical perspectives into the treatment feature.
 The result is a supportive, research-informed experience that helps users identify their pain triggers, track progress, and make more confident health decisions.

 Final Prototype